jamii/jamii.github.com/_posts/2018-02-26-building-the-intentional-university-minerva-and-the-future-of-higher-education.md

 ---
 layout: post
-title: 'Building the Intentional University: Minerva and the Future of Higher Education'
+title: Notes on 'Building the Intentional University: Minerva and the Future of Higher Education'
 hidden: true
 ---